The Hexagon: An Exploration Tool

 Supervision Requirements

-Delivery of CBT interventions for specific PTSD symptoms should be delivered under the supervision with a supervisor who has completed training in Generic Supervision competences (GSC), and who has training in the specific intervention and experience of working with PTSD.
+CBT interventions for specific PTSD symptoms should be delivered under supervision by a supervisor who has completed training in Generic Supervision Competences (GSC) and who has training in the specific intervention and experience of working with PTSD.

 Seeking Safety - Rating: 4